 It didn’t take long for them to become a national issue, as they sent thousands of young people to the hospital with scary and sometimes irreversible side effects — although treatment options for this dangerous substance are available.
-In 2013 alone, nearly 23,000 ER visits in the U.S. were related to bath salts abuse.
+In 2013, nearly 23,000 ER visits in the U.S. were related to bath salts.

 Other names for bath salts are often variants of different brand names, which include: